-during the spring we will on-board Jon Holmes and be joined by interested students from across campus to construct/ install the object(s) on their site(s).
-Fabrication and assembly will be done in the Shop and on site.
+During this spring we will be working in the SHOP and dFAB and be joined by interested students from across campus to construct/ install the object(s) on their site(s).
+The final review has been scheduled for Thursday, 9 May 2023 (all students must be on hand to complete the project and for this review).